 What styles do they offer?

-Before I talk about how they work, I want to point out that Ohora’s angle is all about the bling.
-They have jewel-encrusted nails.
-Wild metallic inlay designs.
-There’s a lot going on here — and I admittedly am someone who prefers my nails clean, short and simple.
+Before I talk about how they work, I want to point out that Ohoraโs angle is all about the bling.
+They have shimmery gel nails. chic metallic gel nails (shown at very top), gel nails with seasonal designs and colors (we love our Valentineโs Day manicures!), coordinated mix-and match sets (like shown here), jewel-encrusted nail designsโฆThereโs a lot going on here โ and I admittedly am someone who prefers my nails clean, short and simple.

 What comes in an at-home gel manicure set?

-The Ohura set arrived with my free UV light, as promised.
-It’s about the size of a computer mouse, with little fold-out legs so it stores compactly.
-It’s pretty flimsy, but it does the job.
+The Ohura set arrived with my UV light, which is about the size of a computer mouse, with little fold-out legs so it stores compactly.
+Itโs somewhat flimsy, but it does the job.

 How do you put on your own gel manicure?

--Tip: err on the narrower side and stretch it to fit.
-If you select a piece that’s too wide, it won’t adhere correctly to your nail around the cuticle.
+โ Err on the narrower side and stretch it to fit.
+If you select a piece thatโs too wide, it wonโt adhere correctly to your nail around the cuticle.

 I was actually really pleased with my finished look!
 What do you think?

-I think it could have passed for a salon manicure — minus the professional cuticle prep, lotions, and delightful hand massage.
+It could definitely pass for a salon manicure โ minus the professional cuticle prep, lotions, and delightful hand massage.

 After my DIY manicure, I went swimming with the kids on two different occasions that week.
-During the second pool trip, around day 4 or 5 after of my manicure, I started to notice a slight bit of peeling at the edge.
-It wasn’t visible to me, but I noticed that if I ran my hands through my hair, it would catch.
+During the second pool trip, around day 4 or 5 after of my manicure, I started to see a slight bit of peeling at the edge.
+It wasnโt visible to me, but I noticed that if I ran my hands through my hair, it would catch.

-Because I’m a fussy person who can’t leave well enough alone, I removed the gel color at that point.
-But in fairness, I imagine it would have lasted longer if I hadn’t picked at it.
+Because Iโm a fussy person who canโt leave well enough alone, I removed the gel color at that point.
+But in fairness, I imagine it would have lasted longer if I hadnโt picked at it.
+Soโฆdonโt pick at it.

 The biggest headache about a salon gel manicure is having to return to the salon and pay again to have it taken off.
-In fact, I usually peel mine off at home.
-(I know, I know.
-It’s terrible for my nails.)
-That’s why I loved how this DIY gel manicure basically just pops right off, like one solid, hard piece of plastic.
+In fact, I usually peel mine off at home but thatโs terrible for your nails.
+Youโre supposed to wrap each nail in a polish remover-soaked pad, then wrap each individual finger in foil for a good 15-20 minutes before scraping it off.
+Itโs an ordeal.
+Thatโs why I loved how this DIY gel manicure basically just pops right off, like one solid, hard piece of plastic.

 Think: Lee Press-On Nails.
 (Remember those?)

-Now the recommended method is to use the narrow orange stick to gently pry the color free from your nail.
-However I just used my own fingernails, not the wood stick, and it worked fine.
+Now the recommended method is to use the narrow orange stick to gently pry the color free from your nail and now, you can use their Ohora Easy Peel Remover so it doesnโt weaken your nails.
+However at the time, I just used my own fingernails to peel it off and it worked fine (though serious nail art experts will yell at me for that).

-My teen daughter complained that it hurt her to remove the gel.
-So I’d say you do have to be gentle since the single solid piece is not flexible.
+My teen daughter did complain that it hurt her to remove the color.
+So Iโd say you do have to be gentle since the single solid piece of nail gel is not flexible.

 Some weird things I noticed about my home gel manicure.

-The second weird thing I noticed is that every pre-cured gel piece is a slightly different size.
-Obviously, I expected some to be thumb-sized and others to be pinkie-sized, but it didn’t appear that there were any two that were exactly the same.
+The second odd thing I noticed is that every pre-cured gel piece is a slightly different size.
+Obviously, I expected some to be thumb-sized and others to be pinkie-sized, but it didnโt appear that there were any two that were exactly the same.
+This means itโs a bit of a guessing game when it comes to your middle fingers, but not a deal-breaker.

 Is an at-home gel manicure kit worth a try?